 For Your Marriage

 The website For Your Marriage offers an extensive review of Catholic wedding advice, from the engagement to the ceremony to support for newlyweds.
-Start with the articles Getting Married Catholic, Planning a Catholic Wedding and Planning a Wedding: Ten Tips.
+Start with the articles Getting Married Catholic, Planning a Catholic Wedding and Ten Tips for Keeping Your Catholic Wedding Focused on Faith.
 Then read these articles that deal directly with Catholic ceremony concerns:

 - Readings, including the Psalms, Gospel, New and Old Testaments